garybernhardt/selecta/README.md

 Ranking algorithm:

 - Select each input string that contains all of the characters in the query.
-  They must be in order, but don't have to be sequential. ("ct" will match "cat" and "crate".)
+  They must be in order, but don't have to be sequential.
+Case is ignored.
+  ("ct" will match "cat" and "Crate", but not "tack".)
 - Shorter match substrings rank higher (when searching for "ct", "cat" ranks higher than "crate" because "cat" is shorter than "crat", which is the part of "crate" that matches).